We found 5 neurologists who accept Humana Catastrophic HMO near Boston, MA.

 Clinical interests: Brain Tumor

-Dr. Vera Fridman practices neuromuscular medicine and neurology (brain & spinal cord disease).
-Dr. Fridman's education and training includes medical school at Tufts University School of Medicine and residency at a hospital affiliated with the University of Pennsylvania.
-She honors Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
-She is professionally affiliated with the University Physicians and Massachusetts General Hospital.
-She is not currently accepting new patients.
+Dr. Vera Fridman, who practices in Boston, MA, is a medical specialist in neuromuscular medicine and neurology (brain & spinal cord disease).
+She is affiliated with the University Physicians.
+Dr. Fridman attended medical school at Tufts University School of Medicine.
+She trained at a hospital affiliated with the University of Pennsylvania for residency.
+She honors several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
+Dr. Fridman is not currently accepting new patients.

 Conditions / Treatments

 Medicare Patient Age

 Medicare Patient Ethnicity

 Medicare Patient Gender